pdfslick/pdfslick/apps/web/pages/docs/index.md

 As you can see above, the store gives us a neat ability to access PDF viewer's properties like, for example here, the current zoom level — via `store.getState().scaleValue`.

-Assuming we have prepared our app with the appropriate buttons and other markup (####LINKS) we can create a toolbar and utilise the store to provide functionality for navigating through the PDF pages, changing the scale level etc.
+Assuming we have prepared our app with the appropriate [HTML buttons and other markup](https://github.com/pdfslick/pdfslick/blob/main/apps/vanillajs/index.html) we can create a toolbar and utilise the store to provide functionality for navigating through the PDF pages, changing the scale level etc.

 ```ts
 import { create } from "@pdfslick/core";